granthalf/Resources/README.md

   2) Firefox issue (text black on black)
       At least, I found an issue with a bad text on a bad back.
 I try the Dark Mode but nothing was nice.
       In order to find a solution, try to use by 'Help' then the 'Restart Firefox in Troubleshoot Mode'.
-It has been solved my issue, in my case.
+It has been solved my issue, in my case
+      (or not: troubleshoot is as uninstall/install, be careful ==> my case had origin my Scripts for Monkey extension, it was needed debug)

+  3) Files Blocked!
+      What a suppa Joy to find this point!
+Very Thanks Microsoft, to add sooooo many issues and generate a sooo big waste of time!
+      Use Powershell and unlock your files, sometimes, to avoid this mechanism sooooo crazy:
+      Get-ChildItem "C:\" -Recurse | Unblock-File
+      Only One?
+Ok, only this: Unblock-File -Path "C:\<your_path>\file.ext"